ropensci/skimr/inst/other_docs/blog_v2.md

 ground up.

 A month after finishing the peer review (and six months after the process began), we announced v2.
-Over the first phase of `skimr`’s life, we accumulated 700 commits, two release, 400 GitHub stars, 95 percent code coverage and a lifetime’s worth of [unicode rendering bugs](https://github.com/ropensci/skimr#support-for-spark-histograms)!
+Over the first phase of `skimr`'s life, we accumulated 700 commits, two release, 400 GitHub stars, 95 percent code coverage and a lifetime's worth of [unicode rendering bugs](https://github.com/ropensci/skimr#support-for-spark-histograms)!

 Just kidding!
-We love our little histograms, even when they don’t love us back!
+We love our little histograms, even when they don't love us back!
 For those of you that might have never seen `skimr`, using the package typically boils down to a single function call: